adonegan/milestone4-mycomicjumble/README.md

 ### Existing Features

-All html pages extend from the base.html page where the navbar and footer live.
-Template language is used which displays the navbar and footer and unique content is injected on each page by {% block content %} and {% endblock %} tags.
+All html pages extend from the base.html page where the navbar and footer live - these features appear on all pages.
+Unique content displays on each page by {% block content %} and {% endblock %} tags.
 Here's more on both prime features:

-- Navbar.
-Every page features the navbar which signals where users can find each page.
+- Navbar: Every page features the navbar which signals where users can find each page.
 The navbar hosts the following links: Home, Comics, Search, Cart, Register and Login.
 The navbar also shows a shortened version of the site's name so it can be viewed on each page.
 The navbar is responsive and the links collapse on smaller screens, and are replaced by a hamburger menu icon.

-- Footer.
-This is a simple section signalling the end of the website on the page.
-In this section, the user will find addition pages that can be accessed by clicking its link.
+- Footer: This is a simple section signalling the end of the website on the page.
+In this section, the user will find additional pages that can be accessed by clicking the links.
 It also includes the logo which displays bigger on smaller devices.

 ### Home App